 Verify that you have a USB microphone, or another type of microphone, installed and operational on the Mac client.

 Use the VMware Blast display protocol or the PCoIP display protocol for the remote desktop.

 - On the Mac client, select Sound. and click

 - Open the Input pane of Sound preferences.

 - Select the microphone that you prefer to use.

-The next time that you connect to a remote desktop and start a call, the desktop uses the default microphone that you selected on the client system.
+The next time that you connect to a remote desktop and start a call, the remote desktop uses the default microphone that you selected on the Mac client.